Mental DailyMental Daily

 SHARE

 Cardiovascular exercises have already been proven in research studies to promote a better lifestyle and improve mental wellness.
-New research, published in the medical journal Mayo Clinic Proceedings, expands on its effectiveness, suggesting that cardiorespiratory workouts may benefit brain regions associated with cognitive decline.
+For example, research published in the medical journal Mayo Clinic Proceedings, expands on its effectiveness, suggesting that cardiorespiratory workouts may benefit brain regions associated with cognitive decline.

 Photo: Pinterest